 It was set up in 1950 by Patrick Heney.
 It is run on a voluntary basis by and for qualified Art Teachers.
 We are the formal voice of Art teachers in Ireland and have a representative on SARG.
 We also have close working relationships with professional educational bodies such as the NCCA and the SEC.

 The aims of the Art Teachers Association are, as a professional body to further art education throughout the country.
 To strive by all appropriate means to encourage schools to recognise the value of art as an integral part of the educational process.
 To provide communication and exchange of ideas among art teachers.
 To provide a forum for the regional branches who form the association and to act as the official organisation of art teachers.

-Vice-president and Hon.
-Treasurer
+Hon.
+Secretary and Treasurer